Article may contain sponsored links

 An experienced editor and journalist specialising in news and lifestyle.

-You don't have to be green-fingered to enjoy the delights of the Chelsea Flower Show.
 Loved by royalty and everyone who's anyone on the London social scene, each year the grounds of the Royal Hospital Chelsea are transformed into the world’s greatest flower show.
-Taking place in May, this is one hospital visit you won't mind attending.
+Taking place in May, this is one hospital visit you won't mind attending!

-In fact, the Chelsea Flower Show has long been the place to see and be seen on London’s busy summer social calendar, with many famous faces enjoying the gardens throughout the week.
-Fancy joining them?
-Here were the coolest things to see at the Chelsea Flower Show 2023.
+The Chelsea Flower Show has long been the place to see and be seen on London’s busy summer social calendar, with many famous faces and Royals enjoying the gardens throughout the week.
+If you are planing the garden of your dreams and fancy joining them this is the best place to get dressed up, meet friends and having a fabulous day out.
+You don't have to be green-fingered to enjoy the delights of the Chelsea Flower Show.

-2. Rewilding and Biodiversity
+Wildlife, Rewilding and Biodiversity

-3. Best in Show
+Best in Show

 What Else Can I See During The Chelsea Flower Show?